cognusion/awsprice/README.md

 Only EC2 "Compute Instance" types are supported at this time.

 The "location" is not formatted like other AWS services (thanks, Amazon).
-I intend to have a --listlocations command at some point, as my free time allows, for now you'll have to guess or look at the cached JSON file if you want something else.
+Use --listlocations to see all of the locations in the downloaded/cached offer file

 Results are not sorted, and their order means nothing.